-The 230V AC sockets fitted to your vehicle are suitable only for medium demand components such as televisions and hairdryers.
-Safety/overload protection is provided by the MCBs located under the cover on the front of the electrical control box
+The 230V AC sockets fitted to your vehicle are suitable only for medium demand items such as televisions and hairdryers.
+Safety/ overload protection is provided by the MCBs located under the cover on the front of the electrical control box.

-An electrical interface adaptor box is located on the bulkhead behind the driver's seat.
+An EM40 electrical interface adaptor box is located behind the driver's seat.
 This contains fuses and relays for systems connected directly to the base vehicle electrical system and these are unlikely to require attention from the owner.

-At least one 12V socket and one 5V USB charging socket are provided with your vehicle.
-For their locations, please refer to the Location of Key Facilities Chart.
+At least one 12 volt socket is provided in your vehicle.
+For its position, please refer to the Location of Key Facilities chart.

-The mains hook up cable, provided as standard, is stowed beneath the offside settee
+The mains hookup cable, provided as standard with the vehicle, is stored under one of the seats.